Ayush-Shukla02/IntelliStream-Frontend/README.md

 - **Dataset:** Uses the MovieLens dataset stored on AWS S3.

-- **Unstructured Data for Scalability:** Data is stored unstructured for scalability.
+- **Unstructured Data for Scalability:** Unstructured data is stored as it is very cost-effective.

-- **AWS Personalize Operation:** Recommendations and updates are in batch mode.

 - **Event Tracking:** Tracks user interactions and logs them as events.
 Preprocessed data then feeds into AWS Personalize.

 - **Machine Learning Models:** AWS Personalize trains models for personalized recommendations.

-- **Batch Mode for Data Updates:** Recommendations stay updated in batch mode.
+- **Retraining and Batch Mode:** Retraining frequency depends on how fast user preferences change and the volume of new data collected, all to keep recommendations relevant.
+After retraining , recommendations are updated for all users simultaneously.

 <p align="center">
   <img src="public/readme/interaction.png" alt="User Interaction" width="750"/>